Jaghs/tableau-project/README.md

 ![dashboard](./images/dashboard.png)

-### 4. Most Important Features of the Tuberculosis Dataset
+### 4. Most Important Features of the Tuberculosis Dataset❗
 When doing the EDA of the tuberculosis dataset, I found the most important features to be (in no particular order):

 - Country / Territory: Essential feature all in of the visualizations to help understand the distribution of data for the countries.